Year 6

 English:

 We have a Reading lesson every day where we study a piece of text together as a class and practise skills which will help the children to make meaning of the texts that they come across independently.
-This term our reading text will be ‘Politics for Beginners’ which will link to our work on parliament in Discovery Learning.
+The next text we will share will be ‘The Wolves of Willoughby Chase’ by Joan Aiken..

 Discovery Learning

-In science lessons, we will continue to learn about the classification of living things before moving on to explore the ideas of evolution and inheritance.
+In Science this half term, we will continue to explore the ideas of evolution and inheritance.
 We will look at changes in living things over time, the use of fossil records to inform us of the past and variation and adaptation in plants and animals.
+We will also learn about some of the scientists who have been influential in this field.

 General Notices